-- 60. Having particular regard to development proposals for the change of use of ground floor units to community facilities, the Core Strategy review seeks for Council agreement on marketing strategies, which must be implemented for a period of 12 months prior to the submission of a planning application for change of use or redevelopment.
-Any such change of use application will now need to be submitted with an independent appraisal of the economic viability of the facility in its current use. - 61.
-Where proposals would see the use change to residential, at least a 12 month vacancy will need to be demonstrated, and other uses identified in the policy (paragraphs a, b, or c) will be expected to be considered first. - 62.
-The reviewed policy acknowledges the development of the Duke Street District Centre and therefore seeks the addition of one (rather than two) further District Centre at Sproughton Road.

-63. The policy now includes former draft Site Allocations policies DM37 'District and Local Centres' and DM50 'District and Local Centres within IP-One', to bring all the development management policy together.
+- 63. Having particular regard to development proposals for the change of use of ground floor units to community facilities, the Core Strategy review seeks for Council agreement on marketing strategies, which must be implemented for a period of 12 months prior to the submission of a planning application for change of use or redevelopment.
+Any such change of use application will now need to be submitted with an independent appraisal of the economic viability of the facility in its current use. - 64.
+Where proposals would see the use change to residential, at least a 12 month vacancy will need to be demonstrated, and other uses identified in the policy (paragraphs a, b, or c) will be expected to be considered first. - 65.
+The reviewed policy acknowledges the development of the Duke Street District Centre and therefore seeks the addition of one (rather than two) further District Centre at Sproughton Road. - 66.
+The policy now includes former draft Site Allocations policies DM37 'District and Local Centres' and DM50 'District and Local Centres within IP-One', to bring all the development management policy together. - 67.
+As with DM20, changes to the Use Classes Order in 2015 have removed betting shops and payday loan shops from within class A2 and instead classes them as Sui Generis uses.
+In order to ensure there is no change to the policy, it is necessary to refer specifically to these uses alongside references to A2 uses and these changes are proposed within the Pre-Submission Main Modifications.